paupenin/andorran-space-program-challenge/README.md

 Somehow our inventory got corrupted and some of our items not just disappeared but also went negative.

-The burocrats of the Andorran Space Program decided that from now on item variants wihout quantity should not appear.
+The bureaucrats of the Andorran Space Program decided that from now on item variants wihout quantity should not appear.

-Unfourtanetly we cannot modify data in the production database because the paper where we have written the password got eaten by a cow.
+Unfortunately we cannot modify data in the production database because the paper where we have written the password got eaten by a cow.

 **Radiation Shielding**